thesavo/ci-v2TV/Resources.md

 Existing resources that I have used to familiarize with this interface to better understand is limitaions and capabilities.
-Also are resources for general purpose ardunio TV out
+Also are resources for general purpose ardunio TV out.
 ##Extising Resources/Projects##
 ### CI-V
 KB3HHA - CI-V programming Primer